jruels/ansible-tower/labs/install-aap/index.md

 ### Connect to Lab environment

-At the top of the lab page, right click "View on GitHub" and open in a new tab.
+At the top of the lab page, right-click "View on GitHub" and open in a new tab.

 In the new GitHub tab, click the green "Code" button, and in the drop-down, click "Download zip"